cmontella/docs/quickstart.eve.md

 Clicks only last for an instant, but we want to create a permanent record of each click so we can search for them later.
 This block commits a `#clicked` record that will persist until it's explicitly removed.
 Much like the `#greeting` text we bound to the `#ui`, variables with the same name are equivalent, so the variable `event` in the `#clicked` record is a reference to the `#html/event/click` on the `#increment` button.

 The identity of a record is determined by its attribute/value pairs.
 Two records with the same attributes and values are identical in Eve.
 We included the `event` attribute in the `#clicked` record to differentiate each record.
 Without this differentiation, we could only ever create a single `#clicked` record.
-Try removing `event` from the record and click the button to test this out.

 ## Count the number of clicks